mlcommons/dynabench/new_builder_evaluation/readme.md

     ![create_key](img/create_key.png)

-4. Name your key and press *Create key pair*, it 'll genenerate a .pem file that you have to store in a folder you can reach.
+4. Name your key and press *Create key pair*, it will generate a .pem file that you have to store in a folder you can reach.

     ![name_key](img/name_key.png)

-5. Edit the security group to allow trafic from the internet and SSH connection
+5. Edit the security group to allow traffic from the internet and SSH connection

     ![creating_sg](img/creating_sg.png)